Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Architecture/📌 Computer Organization & Architecture Basics/Computer Architecture Overview.md

 ## 🗿 Microarchitecture
-> ↗ [Computer Microarchitectures (Computer Organization)](../Computer%20Microarchitectures%20(Computer%20Organization)/Computer%20Microarchitectures%20(Computer%20Organization).md) for more!
+> ↗ [Computer Microarchitectures (Computer Organization) & von Neumann Model](../Computer%20Microarchitectures%20(Computer%20Organization)%20&%20von%20Neumann%20Model/Computer%20Microarchitectures%20(Computer%20Organization)%20&%20von%20Neumann%20Model.md) for more!

 ### Computer Microarchitecture Models
 Control units can be designed in one of two ways: They can be hardwired or they can be microprogrammed.
 These implement the ISA from design level to real physical machine.

-> 🔗 Summed at [Computer Microarchitectures (Computer Organization)](../Computer%20Microarchitectures%20(Computer%20Organization)/Computer%20Microarchitectures%20(Computer%20Organization).md)
+> 🔗 Summed at [Computer Microarchitectures (Computer Organization) & von Neumann Model](../Computer%20Microarchitectures%20(Computer%20Organization)%20&%20von%20Neumann%20Model/Computer%20Microarchitectures%20(Computer%20Organization)%20&%20von%20Neumann%20Model.md)
 #### 1️⃣ Von Neumann Based

 > 储存-执行模型